ergosumx/.github/profile/README.md

-Here is a draft introduction and welcome page for the organization's GitHub account:

 # Welcome to ErgoSum's GitHub!

 We are excited to share our work with you on GitHub.
 ErgoSum was founded in 2010 by Nilay Parikh ([LinkedIn](https://www.linkedin.com/in/niparikh/)) and Niketa Parikh ([LinkedIn](https://www.linkedin.com/in/niketa-parikh/)), a dedicated academic and educator.
 We are based in the United Kingdom and India.